djirik/gokafka/README.md

 # Repo for Golang with Librdkafka docker image
-also includes git, and ssh client
+also includes git, and ssh client.
+trigger